Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Introduction

-However, proposing a new model alone is not sufficient, as the dataset used in this study presents significant challenges, including severe class imbalance and few-shot conditions that hinder effective optimization.
-To address these challenges, we adopt a contrastive learning strategy tailored to the pediatric arrhythmia setting.
-Specifically, we propose an Adaptive Global Class-aware Contrastive Loss (AGCACL), which introduces class-wise reweighting, center-based alignment, and global modulation coefficients to enhance feature separability under extreme class imbalance with few-shot conditions.
-As detailed in Table~\ref{tab:loss_comparison}, the proposed Adaptive Global Class-Aware Contrastive Loss (AGCACL) achieves the highest Macro Recall (91.97\%), Macro F1 (92.97\%), and Macro F2 (92.36\%) among all evaluated loss functions.
-Compared to conventional contrastive losses, our formulation incorporates global statistics, semantic adaptivity, and class-aware modulation, whose details are discussed in the section \ref{Methods}.
-Finally, an overview of the proposed method is presented in Fig.\ref{fig:framework} Overall, the main contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to perform automated pediatric arrhythmia classification on the Leipzig Heart Center dataset, for which we establish a complete preprocessing pipeline, including signal slicing, denoising, and relabeling. \item We propose a multimodal deep learning framework that integrates CNN-based encoders, a dual-branch semantic attention fusion module, and a Transformer Encoder-based classification head to fully exploit temporal and cross-modal dependencies. \item To mitigate class imbalance and few-shot challenges inherent in the dataset, we introduce a novel Adaptive Global Class-Aware Contrastive Loss (AGCACL), which incorporates class-wise reweighting, prototype-based alignment, and globally modulated inter-class repulsion. \item Extensive experiments demonstrate that both the proposed multimodal framework and the Adaptive Global Class-Aware Contrastive Loss (AGCACL) achieve state-of-the-art performance. \end{itemize}
+These challenges suggest that improving pediatric arrhythmia classification requires not only more robust learning strategies for long-tailed data, but also richer electrophysiological representations than those provided by surface ECG alone.
+Although ECG remains the standard modality for rhythm assessment, it primarily reflects body-surface manifestations of cardiac electrical activity and may be insufficient to fully characterize complex pediatric arrhythmias.
+In contrast, intracardiac electrogram (IEGM) signals record electrical activity closer to the source of cardiac conduction and can therefore provide complementary information for rhythm discrimination.
+Motivated by this, we propose a multimodal deep learning framework that jointly exploits ECG and IEGM signals for long-tailed pediatric arrhythmia classification, while introducing an Adaptive Global Class-Aware Contrastive Loss (AGCACL) to improve representation learning under severe class imbalance.
+An overview of the proposed method is presented in Fig.~\ref{fig:framework}.
+Overall, the main contributions of this paper are as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to perform automated pediatric arrhythmia classification on the Leipzig Heart Center dataset, for which we establish a complete preprocessing pipeline, including signal slicing, denoising, and relabeling. \item We propose a novel multimodal deep learning framework that integrates CNN-based encoders, a dual-branch semantic attention fusion module, and a Transformer Encoder-based classification head to fully exploit temporal and cross-modal dependencies. \item To mitigate class imbalance and long-tailed challenges inherent in the dataset, we introduce a novel Adaptive Global Class-Aware Contrastive Loss (AGCACL), which incorporates class-wise reweighting, prototype-based alignment, and globally modulated inter-class repulsion. \item Extensive experiments demonstrate that the proposed multimodal framework and the Adaptive Global Class-Aware Contrastive Loss (AGCACL) consistently outperform competitive baseline methods across multiple evaluation metrics. \end{itemize}